drewgrif/jagmkdocs/docs/thoughts/kernel.md

 ### Conclusion

 While kernel updates are important for security, new features, and hardware support, they’re not always the cure-all they’re cracked up to be.
 The excitement of new updates can sometimes overshadow the reality of potential issues and the need for constant adaptation.
 Sometimes, sticking with a stable kernel that works well for your needs can be more beneficial than chasing every new version that comes along.

----

-Hope this humorous perspective helps highlight why kernel updates can sometimes be more hassle than they’re worth!